Is mountain biking the new skiing?

 Here, there’s no right or wrong.
 Visit Ride Cairns to browse all options (from Cairns to Kuranda, the Atherton Tablelands, Cassowary Coast, Port Douglas and Daintree) or, for the ride of your life, consider this winning trifecta:

 Stop #1 – CAIRNS: MTB CAPITAL OF THE WORLD

-Just 20 minutes’ drive from Cairns Airport, lies Smithfield Mountain Bike Park, hailed by mountain bikers as the highest profile rainforest trail system in the world and venue for the 2017 UCI Mountain Bike World Championships.
+Just 20 minutes’ drive from Cairns Airport lies Smithfield Mountain Bike Park, hailed by mountain bikers as the highest profile rainforest trail system in the world and previously hosted the 2017 UCI Mountain Bike World Championships.

 Don’t have a mountain bike or want to travel light?
 No fear.
 Saddle up with Tropic Rides, a bespoke mountain bike hire, shuttle and tour specialist, owned by the affable, can-do Craig Nissen.

 Best described as a rad perfectionist, Craig simply loves what he does.
 A die-hard mountain biker, he’s in the business of pairing clients with top-quality rides (bikes akin to a BMW 7-Series, sans heated seats) and, in his spare time, juggles responsibilities as Cairns Mountain Bike Club president.